aemperor/graphics_projects/README.md

 <br>
 Working Code: True
 <br>
-Misc: To load a file to be traced, use File->Open
+Misc: To load a file to be traced, use File->Open <p>

 <br>
 <hr>